sadinar/flatcapcostcalc/README.md

 To run it in a sandbox, copy the entire contents of the compare.go file and paste it into the input.
 Once all the text is copied, run the program.

-To change the two configurations being compared, modify the configuration constructors.
+To change the two configurations being compared, modify the configuration constructors and the baseGold value.
 For example, to decide if max +% fuse luck bonus is better or worse than max +% gold bonuses, compare the results of these two configurations replacing the values to align with your character:

+`baseGold := OneBillion // Base coins being spent before any coin bonuses are applied`

 +25% fuse luck:
 ```
 New(
-    OneBillion,            // Base coins being spent before any coin bonuses are applied
+    baseGold,
     EvenCheaperPriceTable, // Price of the eggs being bought
     Epic,                  // Type of egg being hatched (assumes all hatches are the same type)
     0.29,                  // egg luck